Paris–Roubaix Femmes: Winners

 As with the men's race, the winner receives a granite sett (cobblestone) as a trophy.
 The winner is also commemorated by a plaque in the last sector of pavé (Espace Charles Crupelandt) leading to the Roubaix Velodrome.
-As of 2025, no women have won the race more than once.
+As of 2026, no women have won the race more than once, indeed the six 'queens of the north' to that date have represented six different nations.